jp-quant/jp-quant.github.io/_posts/2020-09-01-fbprophet_bayesian_glm.md

 After spending a couple weeks on my spare time reading Facebook's published [research paper](https://peerj.com/preprints/3190/) on fbprophet, conducted by PhD mathematicians, as well as breaking down the codes from their [open-source repository](https://github.com/facebook/prophet/tree/master/python) (Python), I was able to understand, in details, the mathematics & computational executions, thus built my own time-series forecaster with additional complexities added, utilizing their mathematical foundations.

 ---
-As an attempt to explain the model and In this post, we will:
+As an attempt of mine to explain the model in more applicable details, and alternatively recreate it with further implementations added, in this post, we will:

 1. Mathematically understand the difference between **Ordinary v.s.
 Generalized** Linear Models (GLM) & why we are using GLM to build time-series forecasters.
 2. Explore the concept of "going Bayesian" (Bayes' Theorem), the benefits from doing so & the extended philosophy behind it.